 - your child is infected with the HIV (AIDS).
 The doctor may need to perform specific exams and seek advice from a specialist before telling you whether your child may receive STAMARIL,

 - you have bleeding disorders (such as haemophilia or a low level of platelets) or are taking medicines that reduce blood circulation.
 You can still receive STAMARIL provided that it is injected under the skin and not into a muscle,

 - STAMARIL contains a small amount of sorbitol.
-The vaccine should not be given to people who have fructose intolerance.
+The vaccine should not be given to people who have rare hereditary problems of fructose intolerance.

 Taking other medicines